 Phase 2 works

-From Tuesday 5 May work will begin on the second of our projects in Sowerby Bridge.
-Starting on Quarry Hill at the four-way junction with Haugh End Lane, Fore Lane, and Jerry Lane, 4-way traffic lights will be in place for this section of work.
+During May the second of our projects in Sowerby Bridge began on Quarry Hill at the four-way junction with Haugh End Lane, Fore Lane, and Jerry Lane, 4-way traffic lights will be in place for this section of work.

 This work will then continue on to Sowerby Street until it reaches the junction with Sowerby New Road.
-We are aiming to be finished with this section of the work by the second week of July.
+We are aiming to be finished with this section of the work by the end of July.

-The next section of work will be on Sowerby New Road, from the junction of Sowerby Street to halfway between the junctions of Fore Lane Avenue and Cemetery Road.
-We’ll need to close the road while we’re working here, we’re expecting to start this closure in the summer holidays to minimise disruption to New Road Primary School.
-We’ll update here when we have details of when this work will take place.
+The next section of work will be on Sowerby New Road, from the junction of Sowerby Street to halfway between the junctions of Fore Lane Avenue and Cemetery Road and this will be completed under a road closure.

 There is also work to complete on Salisbury Street and Walton Street as part of phase 2.